Djalminha: Indoor football

 In 2008, Djalminha returned to Depor, joining its indoor football team alongside club greats Donato, Fran, Noureddine Naybet and Jacques Songo'o.

 International career

 The stiff competition in Brazil in Djalminha's position of attacking midfielder, combined with his somewhat difficult temperament, limited him to just 14 full international caps in six years, the vast majority coming while at Deportivo.
 He was part of the squad that won the 1997 Copa América, and of the Brazil team that played in Le Tournoi, also in 1997.

 Djalminha was due to be called to the 2002 FIFA World Cup, but was finally not chosen by Luiz Felipe Scolari after his incident with Irureta days before the announcement of the final squad, losing his place to Kaká.

+Style of play

+Djalminha was a creative attacking midfielder and playmaker, noted for his technical ability, close control, vision, passing and capacity to improvise in possession.
+La Liga described him as a midfielder of "enormous technical quality" who was capable of opening up opposing defences with "impossible passes".
+Palmeiras similarly characterised him as a classic, elegant and skilful midfielder whose precise passing made him the creative force behind much of the club's attack during the 1996 season.
+Former opponents also highlighted his ability in one-on-one situations, his final ball, late runs into attacking positions, free-kick taking and goalscoring.

+An unpredictable and flamboyant player, Djalminha frequently used feints, flicks and improvised skills to evade opponents and create chances.
+Former teammates described him as an imaginative and technically exceptional player who was given considerable freedom on the pitch.
+He became particularly associated with the lambreta, a variation of the rainbow flick which he famously performed against four Real Madrid players in 2000.

+His former Deportivo teammate Víctor Sánchez described him as a player who demanded possession during difficult matches and attempted to find solutions for the team.
+Former Brazil teammate Juninho Paulista stated that Djalminha was most effective when surrounded by players who could provide running and defensive cover, allowing him greater freedom to influence the game in possession.